LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: LeanDojo Technical Details

 After carefully analyzing \texttt{lean-gym}'s implementation, we identified the root cause of the problem.
 When proving a theorem, the environment used by \texttt{lean-gym} is subtly different from the original environment used by humans.
 Specifically, \texttt{lean-gym} fails to handle namespaces correctly (illustrated in Fig.~\ref{fig:lean-gym}).
 As a result, name resolution fails unexpectedly when checking correct proofs.

 For example, Fig.~\ref{fig:lean-gym} compares the correct environment and the environment constructed by \texttt{lean-gym}.
 The theorem should be inside the namespace ``\texttt{buffer}''.
 However, in \texttt{lean-gym}, it merely opens the namespace.
 These two scenarios are different when it comes to name resolution.
-Being inside a namespace instructs Lean to favor constants defined in that namespace, whereas opening a namespace does not have this effect.
-In this specific example, the short name ``\texttt{read}'' is ambiguous: We have ``\texttt{monad\_reader.read}'' defined in ``\texttt{init/control/reader.lean}'' and ``\texttt{buffer.read}'' defined in ``\texttt{data/buffer.lean}''.
+Being inside a namespace instructs Lean to favor constants defined in that namespace, whereas opening a namespace does not have such an effect.
+In this example, the short name ``\texttt{read}'' is ambiguous: We have ``\texttt{monad\_reader.read}'' defined in ``\texttt{init/control/reader.lean}'' and ``\texttt{buffer.read}'' defined in ``\texttt{data/buffer.lean}''.
 In the correct environment, the ``\texttt{read}'' in ``\texttt{unfold read}'' resolves to ``\texttt{buffer.read}''.
 Whereas in \texttt{lean-gym}'s environment, it incorrectly resolved to ``\texttt{monad\_reader.read}''.
 Lean complains that ``\texttt{read}'' is not an equational lemma, because it is referring to a wrong ``\texttt{read}''.
 LeanDojo does not suffer from this kind of error since it uses a different mechanism for constructing the environment.
+Specifically, it wraps the interaction code as a Lean tactic, which is inserted into the proof.
+Therefore, the environment is guaranteed to be correct.

 We quantitatively compare \texttt{lean-gym} and LeanDojo on the number of proof checking errors.
 In this study, we use Lean \href{https://github.com/leanprover-community/lean/releases/tag/v3.42.1}{v3.42.1} paired with \texttt{mathlib} version \href{https://github.com/leanprover-community/mathlib/tree/6e5ca7d0097313e59f7533a42e3ea5197484c775}{6e5ca7d0097313e59f7533a42e3ea5197484c775} since they are supported by both tools.
 We use LeanDojo to extract all tactic-style proofs and enter them into both tools.
 These proofs are all correct, but \texttt{lean-gym} failed on 21.1\% of them.
-In contrast, LeanDojo only failed on 1.4\%.
-We include this study in our open-source repo and document proofs in the remaining 1.4\% to provide transparency on LeanDojo's limitations.
+In contrast, LeanDojo only failed on 1.4\%, and its failures are a subset of \texttt{lean-gym}'s.
+We include this study in our open-source repo and document example proofs from the remaining 1.4\% to provide transparency on LeanDojo's limitations.\footnote{\url{https://github.com/lean-dojo/LeanDojo/blob/main/tests/interaction/test_unexpected_errors.py}}